zignig/astralboot/README.md

 go build

-Also the ipfs service, which is currently  in alpha , is available from http://github.com/jbenent/go-ipfs
+so the ipfs service, which is currently  in alpha , is available from http://github.com/jbenet/go-ipfs

 will need to be installed and running